Jovo Bakić

-Jovo Bakić (Јово Бакић; born 23 March 1970) is a Serbian sociologist, former politician, and an associate professor at the Faculty of Philosophy, University of Belgrade.
+Jovo Bakić (Јово Бакић; born 23 March 1970) is a Serbian sociologist, political activist, and an associate professor at the Faculty of Philosophy, University of Belgrade.
 He is primarily interested in political sociology.

 Biography

 Academic career

 Jovo Bakić graduated from the Faculty of Philosophy in Belgrade in 1996.
 In 1998, he became an assistant at the same faculty in the field of sociology of politics.
 He received his master's degree in 2002.
 From 2006 until 2014, he was an associate researcher at the faculty's Institute for Sociological Research.

 Bakić defended his doctoral dissertation "Development of Interpretation of the Process of the Disappearance of Yugoslavia" at the Department of Sociology at the Belgrade Faculty of Philosophy in 2009.
 He specialized at the Universities of Oxford, Helsinki and at the University of Massachusetts Amherst.
 As part of the CEEPUS program, he taught at Charles University in Prague.
 He has written three extensive monographs: "The European Far Right 1945-2018" (2019), "Yugoslavia: Destruction and Its Interpreters" (2011) and "Ideologies of Yugoslavia; between Serbian and Croatian nationalism 1918-1941" (2004).
 He has also published about thirty short studies in Serbian, English and German in scientific periodicals and collections of scientific papers.
 He is currently employed as an associate professor at the Faculty of Philosophy in Belgrade.